gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## ➡️ What’s Next?

-To summarize, in this section we:
+To summarize, in this section you:

 - [x] Installed Node.js and the npm CLI tool
+- [x] Installed the npm CLI tool
 - [x] Installed the Gatsby CLI tool
 - [x] Generated a new Gatsby site using the Gatsby CLI tool
 - [x] Downloaded a code editor

-Now, let’s move on and [familiarize with Gatsby building blocks](/tutorial/part-one/).
+Now, let’s move on to [getting to know Gatsby building blocks](/tutorial/part-one/).